The Phillies’ 10 Greatest Hitters

 Utley sounded off in the 2008 World Series by smacking a pair of homers in the Phillies’ conquest of Tampa Bay—then memorably sounded off after the clinching win, triumphantly bragging to the home crowd from the victory platform, “World champions, world f**king champions!”
 Though the Phillies lost their shot at repeating a year later (to the Yankees), it wasn’t because of Utley—who tied a Fall Classic record with five homers.

-On the more painful side, Utley doesn’t seem to mind taking one for the team—in fact, he seems to encourage it, getting hit 76 times over a three-year stretch from 2007-09 to lead the NL all three seasons; he tied an all-time mark in 2008 when he was plunked three times in a game.
-He’s also secured a reputation to returning the love, as his aggressive slides into second base have irked many an opposing team; this all took on nationwide focus in the 2015 NLDS when, following his trade from the Phillies to the Los Angeles Dodgers late that season, he slid in hard and away from second base at the New York Mets’ Ruben Tejada—breaking the shortstop’s leg in the process.
+On the more painful side, Utley didn’t seem to mind taking one for the team—in fact, he seemed to encourage it, getting hit 76 times over a three-year stretch from 2007-09 to lead the NL all three seasons; he tied an all-time mark in 2008 when he was plunked three times in a game.
+He also secured a reputation to returning the love, as his aggressive slides into second base irked many an opposing team; this all took on nationwide focus in the 2015 NLDS when, following his trade from the Phillies to the Los Angeles Dodgers late that season, he slid in hard and away from second base at the New York Mets’ Ruben Tejada—breaking the shortstop’s leg in the process.
+As a result, new rules were drawn up to outlaw such takedowns.
+It was informally called the Chase Utley Rule.

 Del Ennis (1946-56)